bpkennedy/shockball2/guide.md

 * **General** training: No stat changes, but Morale/Leadership/Energy increase slightly.
 * **Rest** training: All skills slight decay, but Morale/Energy significant increase and slight Leadership increase.
 * **None Selected** training: All skills slight decay as well as Morale and Leadership.
 Only slight Energy increase.

+### Team Strategy
+Team Owners can pick a team strategy from the Tactics tab of the Squad page.
+Strategies currently offer player skill modifiers at match time.
+* For Offensive, the Center receives boosts to throwing/passing, the Wings receive boosts to throwing/passing and penalties to toughness/blocking, the Guard receives penalties to toughness/blocking.
+* For Defensive, the Center receives penalties to throwing/passing, the Wings receive penalties to throwing/passing and boosts to toughness/blocking, the Guard receives boosts to toughness/blocking.
+* For Normal, no changes are made

 ### Match Simulation
 To describe how the match simulation engine works, I will walk through an example of a tick.
 I will preface once that everything here is **current** and probably will evolve and change as the game is further developed.